 After a degree in Greek and Hebrew and a PhD in classical Greek, Susan’s interest in editing was sparked by researching and writing some commissioned books on local history subjects.
 She joined the SfEP (now CIEP) as a freelance in 2000, trained as a proofreader and copyeditor, and became an Advanced (now Advanced Professional) member in 2004.
 She works mainly for educational publishers, academic and cultural institutions and administrative bodies.
 She enjoys involvement in the CIEP Glasgow group.

-Jane has worked with books for all her working life (which is rather more years than she cares to admit), having started life as a librarian in the field of mining and metallurgy.
+Jane has worked with books for all her working life (which is rather more years than she cares to admit), starting life as a librarian in the field of mining and metallurgy.
 While raising her two children, she started a freelance editing business, which she maintained for 15 years before going back into full-time employment as Head of Publishing for a medical Royal College, publishing a varied book list, several journals and an online distance-learning programme, together with a plethora of official reports.
 Part of her role involved training editors, authors, administrative staff and anyone else who was interested in copyediting and proofreading.
-Now retired and living in the glorious Wye valley, she has resurrected her freelance editorial business and has also expanded into consultancy and hen-keeping.
+Now theoretically retired, she has returned to her freelance editorial business and has also expanded into consultancy and hen-keeping.